LucaBonfiglioli/LucaBonfiglioli/README.md

 [Eyecandies](https://eyecan-ai.github.io/eyecandies) is a fully synthetic, multi-modal, multi-light dataset for unsupervised **anomaly detection** with automatically labelled ground-truth annotations.
 It was published with an ACCV 2022 paper.
 Send us your results!

+## NNViz 🔍

+[NNViz](https://github.com/lucabonfiglioli/nnviz) is a neural network visualization tool that can be used to quickly inspect the insides of a neural network.
+Currently works on pytorch models and renders them as PDFs.
+NNviz is borderline toy-project, but I plan to maintain it over time.

 # Cursed Stuff :skull:

 I write a lot of code, which is an activity that I enjoy but that I would like to reduce in the future.
 But beside writing, I also **READ** a lot of code, some of which happens to be... how to put it... **CURSED**.